 1) Hot Air Out, Cool Air In

-The most basic thing you can do to keep your house cooler without air conditioning is to keep as much sunlight out as possible and let cooler air in at night.
-During the day, keep windows, drapes, blinds or shades closed, especially on the southern and western sides of your home.
+The most basic thing you can do to keep your house cooler without air conditioning is to block as much (hot) daylight out as possible and let cooler air in at night.
+During the day, close windows, drapes, blinds or shades, especially on the southern and western sides of your home.
 If you have a porch, you can put up large plastic or bamboo shades to cut down on sunlight.
+Open windows and draperies after the sun sets.
+At night, leave cabinets open as well, so they don't store heat.

 3) Be a Fan of the Fan